liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 Go ahead and enter text in the *Content* area.
 If you highlight text, controls appear.
 These controls let you style the text or convert it to a link or a tweet to share your blog post on Twitter.
+You can also use keyboard shortcuts Ctrl+b for bold, Ctrl+i for italics, and Ctrl+u for underline.

 Whenever you park your cursor in the content area, the *Add* icon (`+`) appears.
 If you click on it, it shows controls for inserting an image, table, or